 - Place some steak strips on each plate and spoon some of your sauce over them.

-Blackstone steak is a delicacy that takes center stage at many fine restaurants.
+Cooking steak on flat top grill is a delicacy that takes center stage at many fine restaurants.
 If you’re looking for an easy way to make this meaty, yet elegant dish at home, we’ve got the recipe.

 - 1 lb round steak preferably Fillet Mignon